ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

 kubectl apply -k .
 ```

-5. Wait for the pods to stat.
+5. Wait for the pods to start.
 It will take a few minutes for the deployment to pull the docker images and start the containers.
 You can watch the process with the following command:

 ```
 kubectl get pods --watch --namespace ceramic-one-0-17-0